-Upper limit: Enter a maximum GOP length, that is, the maximum number of P-frames between two I-frames.
-An I-frame is a self-contained image frame that is independent of other frames.
+Upper limit $\mathbf{U}$ : Enter a maximum GOP length, that is, the maximum number of P-frames between two I-frames.

-P-frames: A P-frame is a predicted image that shows only the changes in the image from the previous frame.
-Enter the desired number of P-frames.
+P-frames: Enter the desired number of P-frames.
 The higher the number, the less bandwidth is required.
-However, if there is network congestion, there could be a noticeable deterioration in the video quality.
+However, if there are network congestion, there could be a noticeable deterioration in the video quality.

-Bitrate control
+Bitrate control:

-- Average: Select to automatically adjust the bitrate over a longer time period and provide the best possible image quality based on the available storage.

-- Click to calculate the target bitrate based on available storage, retention time, and bitrate limit. - Target bitrate: Enter desired target bitrate. - Retention time: Enter the number of days to keep the recordings. - Storage: Shows the estimated storage that can be used for the stream. - Maximum bitrate: Turn on to set a bitrate limit. - Bitrate limit: Enter a bitrate limit that is higher than the target bitrate. - Maximum: Select to set a maximum instant bitrate of the stream based on your network bandwidth.
+- Average: Select to automatically adjust the bitrate over a longer time period and provide the best possible image quality based on the available storage. - Click to calculate the target bitrate based on available storage, retention time, and bitrate limit. - Target bitrate: Enter desired target bitrate. - Retention time: Enter the number of days to keep the recordings. - Storage: Shows the estimated storage that can be used for the stream. - Maximum bitrate: Turn on to set a bitrate limit. - Bitrate limit (U) : Enter a bitrate limit that is higher than the target bitrate. - Maximum: Select to set a maximum instant bitrate of the stream based on your network bandwidth.
 Maximum: Enter the maximum bitrate. - Variable: Select to allow the bitrate to vary based on the level of activity in the scene.
 More activity requires more bandwidth.
 We recommend this option for most situations.